 The marketing dilemma for small businesses.
 Running a small business can be exciting.
 Seeing your products and services come to market is rewarding.
 But running a business is challenging, and the pressures of managing all aspects of the company can be overwhelming at times.
 This creates a marketing dilemma for small businesses.

 When problems arise, a business owner must decide where to focus their attention and effort.
 When multiple issues come up, decisions must be made on what gets priority and what gets put on the back burner.
 For too many businesses, marketing is one of the tasks that often finds its way to the bottom of the priority list.
-Building out products and services, finding new sales, managing customers, and even infrastructure, usually takes precedence over marketing activities.
+Building out products and services, finding new sales, managing customers, and even infrastructure, usually take precedence over marketing activities.

 The Marketing Dilemma

-It does not replace promotional and marketing email software, which you can adopt when it can be afforded, but it enables you to communication perpetually with all your existing clients immediately for very little.
-You will discover personalisation has become a byword for marketing, and this is in the top echelon of Martech listed companies. in the last 12 months anyone taking a free month’s trial with no obligation to buy has continued to use the solution thereafter.
-Case studies and testimonials are are available for review.
+It does not replace promotional and marketing email software, which you can adopt when it can be afforded, but it enables you to communicate perpetually with all your existing clients immediately for very little.
+You will discover personalisation has become a byword for marketing, and this is in the top echelon of Martech listed companies. in the last 12 months, anyone taking a free month’s trial with no obligation to buy has continued to use the solution thereafter.
+Case studies and testimonials are available for review.
 It works equally as impressively as part of advanced marketing techniques, as you grow.

 Growing Revenue

 Too many businesses keep putting off investing until business “gets better.”
 It’s like waiting to exercise until you lose weight!
 Exercise is part of the process of losing weight.
-The marketing dilemma is that you need to make the investments in order to see the results.
+The marketing dilemma is that you need to make the investments to see the results.

 Increasing Profit